tedmiston/notes/books/Hackers & Painters.md

 - startups compress your working life into less years by working more intensely than in a corporate job
 - he accumulates factors to arrive at a ~36x productivity multiplier in a startup (e.g., work more hours, focus more, remove unnecessary management, how much smarter you are than what your current job requires, etc.)
+- re: interruptions in startups
+	- "One valuable thing you tend to get only in startups is uninterruptability."
+	- "The mere possibility of being interrupted deters hackers from starting hard projects.
+This is why they tend to work late at night, and why it's next to impossible to write great software in a cubicle (except late at night)."
 - "Combine all these multipliers, and I'm claiming you could be 36 times more productive than you're expected to be in a random corporate job.
 If a fairly good hacker is worth $80,000 a year at a big company, then a smart hacker working very hard without any corporate bullshit to slow him down should be able to do work worth about $3 million a year."
+- re: making pay less average
+	- "Hypothesis: A company will be maximally profitable when each employee is paid in proportion to the wealth they generate."
 - "Startups are not magic.
 They don't change the laws of wealth creation.
 They just represent a point at the far end of the curve.
 There is a conservation law at work here: if you want to make a million dollars, you have to endure a million dollars' worth of pain."

 ### Millions, not Billions